-An Importers and Exporters Guide to Marine Insurance
+An Importers and Exporters Guide to Marine and Cargo Insurance

 With the cost of permits, transport, agents and duties diminishing their bottom line, importers and exporters often need to cut costs wherever possible.
 There are means of minimising expenses in international trade.
 Comprehensive marine insurance should, however, never be an area of compromise as losses suffered in transit can be devastating.